2006 New Orleans Saints season: Return to New Orleans

 The NFL announced on February 5, 2006, that the Superdome would reopen on September 24 when the Saints hosted the Atlanta Falcons.

 Sites for the team's 2006 preseason games were announced on March 23.
 They were Shreveport, Louisiana, for an August 21 game against the Dallas Cowboys, and Jackson, Mississippi, for an August 26 game against the Indianapolis Colts.

 On April 6 the Saints released their 2006 schedule.
 All home games were scheduled to be played at the Superdome.
 The home opener against the Atlanta Falcons was moved from September 24 to September 25 and was shown on ESPN's Monday Night Football.

 NFL draft

-In the 2006 NFL Draft, the Saints used their first pick (the second pick overall) on USC running back Reggie Bush, the 2005 Heisman Trophy winner.
-Bush had been passed over by the Houston Texans, who instead selected North Carolina State defensive end Mario Williams with the first overall pick.
+In the 2006 NFL Draft, the Saints used their first, and the second overall, pick on USC running back Reggie Bush, who had won the 2005 Heisman Trophy.
+Bush was passed over by the Houston Texans, who instead selected North Carolina State defensive end Mario Williams with the first overall pick.